 Automation, Artificial Intelligence and other forms of technological innovation are rapidly developing and are expected to radically change many jobs, enterprises, and even entire sectors.

 We must also ensure our economy is well positioned to adapt to a low-carbon future and a revolution in digitalisation, otherwise we could see very negative economic and employment impacts in the future.

 The Government has recognised the need for a concrete and co-ordinated plan to address these challenges and to capture opportunities.
-On 18 July, it agreed to the development of the Future Jobs Programme.
+On 18 July, it agreed to the development of Future Jobs Ireland.
 This will be a whole of government approach with concrete and ambitious actions to enhance productivity, create quality and sustainable jobs, and build a resilient and innovative economy.

-- skills and talent; and
+- enhancing skills and developing and attracting talent

 2019 will see approximately 20 impactful and deliverable actions that will enhance the resilience of our economy and ensure we are well placed to exploit future economic opportunities.

 This Department, in partnership with the Department of an Taoiseach, is leading this whole of Government effort to develop the Future Jobs Ireland Framework including extensive consultation.
 The centrepiece of this consultation was a Future Jobs Summit which was held in Aviva Stadium on 22 November 2018.
 The purpose of the summit was to bring together key stakeholders from academia, Government, industry, representative bodies, semi-State bodies and other interested parties with a view to exchanging ideas about the design of and to provide input to Future Jobs Ireland and its emerging programme of actions.
 A more detailed summary on the summit is available below.

 An Taoiseach Leo Varadkar TD, opened the summit highlighting the economic and societal imperative for Future Jobs Ireland.